 The cell cycle course is a seminar module within our Biology 537 Honour's thesis program.
 Cell proliferation is at the heart of developmental biology and many human diseases.
-The course focuses on the control of cell growth and cell division, taking a somewhat historical view based on David Morgan's book, The Cell Cycle, and extending it up to the present time.
+The course focuses on the control of cell growth and cell division, taking a somewhat historical view starting with David Morgan's book, The Cell Cycle: Principles of Control (cc chapter 01.qxd (ucsf.edu)) and extending it up to the present time.
 Students will be exposed to the relevant major model systems (yeast, Drosophila, Xenopus) and to the mammalian system.
-It is wide ranging and deals with genetics, biochemistry and cell physiology.
+The course is wide ranging and deals with genetics, biochemistry and cell physiology.
 The course has a substantial growth control/cancer biology component but uses this to focus on the fundamentals of control in all systems.
 Students will give seminars based on the text as well as from their own readings in the research literature.
+The students will participate in peer reviews and marking.